 Processors are an integral part of the billion dollar fishing industry.
 Without them, the entire industry would collapse.

 There are lots of different ways to spend your time in the processing plant.
 Most Alaska processors rotate people between jobs.
 Any given day you may find yourself in a freezer, on the dock, or inside a warehouse.
 The work can be cold, wet, and monotonous, but you will get to do a variety of jobs on the "slime line" or elsewhere around the plan, like:

 The workday can last 12 to 18 hours and you might work 7 days a week.
-Most workers make minimum wage (currently $7.75/hr.) to $11 per hour.
+Most workers make minimum wage ($8.75/hr. in 2015 and $9.75/hr. in 2016) to $13 per hour.
 With incentive bonuses and overtime pay, it adds up quickly.
 Overtime pay is paid for any hours worked over eight hours in a day or 40 hours in a week.
 Overtime is paid at time and a half.
 So if your base pay is $10/hr. then you would be paid $15/hr. for your overtime hours.
 A sixteen hour work day at this pay rate would gross a worker $200 for the day.
-During peak season onshore processing workers can each $800+ per week.
+During peak season onshore processing workers can each $1,100+ per week.

 Finding a job at an onshore fishing processing plant in Alaska is not too challenging because workers are always in demand and hardly any training is required.
 Most jobs do not require any previous experience and onshore processing companies are primary looking for people who are hard workers.

 In the Members Section of AlaskaJobFinder we provide you some proven tips and strategies for getting onshore processing jobs in Alaska.
 We also provide you strategies on how to "follow the fish" to help you maximize your earnings while working in Alaska.